Osama-Ehab/DotNet-Code-Generator/README.md

 This tool goes beyond simple string manipulation; it interacts deeply with the database engine:
 * **Metadata Extraction:** Leverages SQL Server `INFORMATION_SCHEMA` to dynamically read tables, columns, data types, and constraints.
 * **Extended Properties Integration:** Utilizes SQL Server Extended Properties to map database fields to specific UI controls, and validation rules.
-* **Strict 3-Tier Output:** Automatically generates clean, separated `.cs` files for DAL and BLL that are ready to be plugged into any standard .NET project.
+* **Strict Clean Architecture Output:** Automatically generates clean, separated `.cs` files for DAL and BLL that are ready to be plugged into any standard .NET project.
 * **Adaptive Base Forms (In Progress):** Generates reusable generic forms (`frmGenericManage`, `frmGenericAddEdit`, `ctrlCardSelector`) based on the extracted schema.

 ## 🚀 Current Status: Active Development (WIP)